 A series of high level fora, on preparation for UNISPACE+50, have identified key pillars to address the broader perspective of space activities.
 One of these pillars is "Space Accessibility", which refers to all user communities and decision-makers being able, on an equal basis, to benefit from and use space technologies and space-based data.
-The OpenUniverse initiative, by promoting and providing access to open space data and expanding the end-user base directly contributes to this purpose.
+The OpenUniverse initiative, by promoting access to open space data and expanding the end-user base directly contributes to this purpose.

-The promotion of the access and use of science-data will directly contribute to the UNISPACE+50 Thematic Priority 7: "Capacity building for the 21st Century", as well as the SDG5 on "Quality Education" by further advancing knowledge and increasing the level of sharing of scientific discoveries among user communities and with new participants in all parts of the world.
+The promotion of the access and use of science-data will directly contribute to the UNISPACE+50 Thematic Priority 7: "Capacity building for the 21st Century", as well as the SDG4 on "Quality Education" by further advancing knowledge and increasing the level of sharing of scientific discoveries among user communities and with new participants in all parts of the world.
 In addition, the open-source philosophy and the proposed collaborative approach in the development of the platform aligns with Thematic Priority 1: "Global Partnership on Space Exploration and Innovation".
-Finally, the access to planetary science data, including solar activity, will support Thematic Priority 4: "International Framework on Space Weather Services", with possible projects such as citizen scientists distributed reporting on location and intensity of auroras.
+Finally, the access to planetary science data, including solar activity, can potentially support Thematic Priority 4: "International Framework on Space Weather Services", with possible projects such as citizen science distributed reporting on location and intensity of auroras.

-The objectives of the UN/Italy Workshop are to:
+The objectives of the United Nations/Italy Workshop are to:

 The programme of this Workshop will include keynote addresses, plenary presentations, discussions and a poster session on the following topics:

-The morning plenary sessions will be dedicated to invited talks and presentations proposed by the participants.
+Kindly note that the Workshop organizers may modify the number and themes of sessions of the final programme.
+The morning plenary sessions will be dedicated to invited talks and presentations proposed by the participants or invited speakers.
 The afternoon sessions will be organized as splinter meetings distributed in two or more rooms dealing with different topics with the presence of a moderator and a rapporteur.
-Kindly note that the Workshop organizers may modify the number and themes of sessions of the final programme.
 The detailed Workshop programme will be made available on this website at a later stage.